janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 - This setup saved a lot of time because I didn't have to manage/setup a database- nor an application server.
 It allowed me to fully focus on building the website and not to worry about running the backend of things.

 - Firebase comes with authentication built right in.
 This was probably the most important reason for me.
 I really did not want to have to write a super-secure™ and battle-tested™ authentication system that stores all my relative's and my friend's passwords.
 Sure, I could have used a module for this, but then I would have still needed to spend time setting that up, making sure there are no security issues, updating it frequently.
 Which brings me back to the previous point: I did not want to have to run the servers.
+Plus, Firebase offers password-less sign-in.

 - Firebase offers Cloud Firestore, a real-time database.
 At first this might sound like a nice gimmick.
 However, this feature was key to building the room-booking service for our guests. 🤯.

+- The [Cloud Firestore security rules](https://firebase.google.com/docs/firestore/security/rules-structure) removed the need for a server to restrict write operations to the documents that are owned by the current user.

 - [Netlify's deployments](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) and [deploy previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) are so super easy to set up, it feels like cheating!

-- Net

 ## Using Firebase's Authentication module